mdmckinney/escape-python/README.md

 January 14, 2021

-(Updated September 28, 2022 - completely rewrote the code.)
+(Updated December 4, 2023 - fixed some typos.)

 A simple text adventure game that showcases the elements of a text adventure game such as movement, inventory, game states, clearing of screen, saving and loading save files, debugging/debug mode, etc.